 - Use Datasheet to ensure you collect data from each individual/patch along the loop. - If the sampling start point is not the SW corner, order the datasheet to begin at the alternate corner.
 For example, if the NE corner is nearest the access route, begin sampling at meter 400, still walk in a clockwise direction. - 4.
-At each individual/patch, record the following data (Location, tagID, taxonID and growthForm should be prepopulated). - date YYYYMMDD - Phenophase Y/N/?/M/X for each (P1-P6, Table 8) required for that growth form (see Appendix B for full descriptions of phenophases) - Yes (Y) if phenophase is occurring - No (N) if phenophase is not occurring - Uncertain (?) if not certain whether the phenophase was occurring - Take a digital photo of individual to document phenophase, record photo file # on datasheet.
+At each individual/patch, record the following data (Location, tagID, taxonID and growthForm should be prepopulated). - date YYYYMMDD - Phenophase Y/N/?/M/X for each phenophase required for that growth form (see Appendix B for full descriptions of phenophases).
+Check for every required phenophase for every individual/patch during each sampling bout Appendix B. Note due to space constraints, paper datasheets utilize coded values for phenophases.
+A key to codes is available in the footer of the datasheet. - Yes (Y) if phenophase is occurring - o No (N) if phenophase is not occurring - Uncertain (?) if not certain whether the phenophase was occurring